Computing

 Intent

-By providing our pupils with a computing curriculum, Moreland Primary School aims to empower them to embrace and utilise new technology in a creative, responsible, and safe way so that they can flourish.
+By providing our pupils with this computing curriculum, Moreland Primary School aims to empower them to embrace and utilise new technology in a creative, responsible, and safe way so that they can flourish.
 All children have the right to learn experiences that balance all aspects of computing in our curriculum.
 Increasingly, technology is guiding, innovating, and developing practice in a variety of sectors in education, work, and daily life, and it is effectively part of the fabric of everyday life.

 It is our goal to empower children with the skills and confidence they need to use computing technologies independently, gaining confidence and enjoyment from these activities.
 To ensure that our curriculum is accessible to all children, we want technology to support learning across the entire curriculum.
 We not only want them to be well-versed in computers and understand how to use technology, but through our computer science lessons, we want them to cultivate creativity, strengthen their problem-solving and critical thinking abilities, and build resilience.
 We wish to provide our pupils with a range of experiences to enhance their knowledge of themselves as individuals in their community and as members of the larger global community, as well as responsible digital citizens.